Tools for the Awakening

 It’s critical to learn methods for processing our feelings, because each of us wakes up and falls asleep in our own mind.
 Community offers solace and support, but If we can’t work through our own feelings, the help of a community is limited.
 We must each commit to a full life experience and build community from that place.

 Step 5: Develop Awareness of Biases And Perception.
 We think we are rational creatures, but we are not.
 We construct our reality based on the information collected and processed by our instincts, cognitive biases, senses, complex thinking, and the stories we tell ourselves.
 This combination is limiting.
 We can’t know what we don’t know.
 If we never learn how our brain overcompensates for our limitations, we are held captive by the illusion that we are rational.
 As we begin to notice all of the ways our brains take shortcuts, we can begin to see reality as it is, not as we want it to be.

 Each moment can seem overwhelming as our attention and reactions are demanded from the sensationalized daily news, our personal relationships, and the weight of our collective problems.
-This overwhelm can keep us tethered to our survival responses and stuck in reactionary ways of being.
+This overwhelm can keep us tethered to our survival responses and stuck in our reactions.
 We can help our minds become calmer and steadier.
-Personal practices like meditation, mindfulness, reconnecting with our body, and gratitude can train our brains to respond to stimuli in non-reactionary ways.
+Personal practices like meditation, mindfulness, reconnecting with our body, and embodied gratitude can train our brains to respond to stimuli in non-reactive ways.
 By observing our thoughts instead of identifying as them, we remove ourselves from the daily hype that leaves us reaching for the next addictive fix to cover up the intensity of the times we’re living in.